Pregnant? You Should be Concerned about Food Safety

 - Don’t let cats on eating or food preparation areas.
 (Good luck with that one!)

-- Wash fruits and vegetables well, and cook meat and poultry thoroughly.
+- Wash fruits and veggies well, and cook meat and poultry thoroughly.

 - Wear gloves when gardening, handling soil, sand or cat litter.